-11.8 The Capital Strategy will be updated should any commercial investment opportunities be agreed during 2020/21.
+10.8 The Capital Strategy will be updated should any commercial investment opportunities be agreed during 2021/22.

-12 CREDIT RATINGS
+11 CREDIT RATINGS

-- 12.1 This Council applies the creditworthiness service provided by Link Asset Services.
-This service employs a sophisticated modelling approach utilising credit ratings from the three main credit rating agencies - Fitch, Moody's and Standard & Poor's.
-The credit ratings of counterparties are supplemented with the following overlays: - credit watches and credit outlooks from credit rating agencies; - CDS spreads to give early warning of likely changes in credit ratings;
+- 11.1 This Council applies the creditworthiness service provided by Link Asset Services.
+This service employs a sophisticated modelling approach utilising credit ratings from the three main credit rating agencies Fitch, Moody's and Standard & Poor's.
+The credit ratings of counterparties are supplemented with the following overlays: - credit watches and credit outlooks from credit rating agencies; - CDS spreads to give early warning of likely changes in credit ratings; and - sovereign ratings to select counterparties from only the most creditworthy countries.

-- sovereign ratings to select counterparties from only the most creditworthy countries. - 12.2 This modelling approach combines credit ratings, credit Watches and credit Outlooks in a weighted scoring system which is then combined with an overlay of CDS spreads for which the end product is a series of colour coded bands which indicate the relative creditworthiness of counterparties.
+This modelling approach combines credit ratings, credit watches and credit outlooks in a weighted scoring system which is then combined with an overlay of CDS spreads for which the end product is a series of colour coded bands which indicate the relative creditworthiness of counterparties.
 These colour codes are used by the Council to determine the suggested duration for investments.
 The Council will therefore use counterparties within the following durational bands:-

-Capita Colour Coding Maximum Duration Maximum Investment
+Capita Colour Coding Maximum Duration Maximum Investment (per institution)

 No colour Not to be used 0

 Green 100 days £6m

 Red 6 months £3m

 100 days £6m

 Orange 1 year £1m

 6 months £3m

 100 days £6m

 Blue 1 year £4m

 6 months £3m

 100 days £6m

 Purple 2 years £3m

 1 year £4m

 6 months £3m

 100 days £6m

-Organisation Maximum Duration Maximum Investment Debt Management Office (Government Body) 6 months £14m Lloyds Bank current account The Council's main banker On call (can be withdrawn immediately) £5m Money Market Funds - AAA long-term credit rating On call (can be withdrawn immediately) £5m per fund Certificates of Deposit and Treasury Bills.
-Will follow the Capita Colour Coding limits as per the above table.
-Will follow the Capita Colour Coding limits as per the above table.
+Organisation Maximum Duration Maximum Investment

+Debt Management Office 6 months £14m

+(Government Body)

+Lloyds Bank current On call (can be £5m

+account withdrawn immediately)

+The Council's main banker

+Money Market Funds - On call (can be £5m per fund

+AAA long-term credit rating withdrawn immediately)

+Certificates of Deposit and Will follow the Capita Will follow the Capita

+Treasury Bills.
+Colour Coding limits as Colour Coding limits

+per the above table. as per the above

+table.

 Local Authorities 1 year £3m

-- 12.3 The Link Asset Services' creditworthiness service uses a wider array of information other than just primary ratings.
-Furthermore, by using a risk weighted scoring system, it does not give undue preponderance to just one agency's ratings. - 12.4 Typically the minimum credit ratings criteria the Council use will be a Short Term rating (Fitch or equivalents) of F1 and a Long Term rating of A-.
+- 11.2 The Link Asset Services' creditworthiness service uses a wider array of information other than just primary ratings.
+Furthermore, by using a risk weighted scoring system, it does not give undue preponderance to just one agency's ratings. - 11.3 Typically the minimum credit ratings criteria the Council uses will be a Short Term rating (Fitch or equivalents) of F1 and a Long Term rating of A-.
 There may be occasions when the counterparty ratings from one rating agency are marginally lower than these ratings but may still be used.
-In these instances consideration will be given to the whole range of ratings available, or other topical market information, to support their use. - 12.5 All credit ratings will be monitored weekly.
+In these instances consideration will be given to the whole range of ratings available, or other topical market information, to support their use. - 11.4 All credit ratings will be monitored weekly.
 The Council is alerted to changes in ratings of all three agencies through its use of Link Asset Services creditworthiness service.
 If a downgrade results in the counterparty / investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately.
 In addition to the use of credit ratings the Council will be advised of information in movements in credit default swap spreads against the iTraxx benchmark and other market data on a daily basis via its Passport website, provided exclusively to it by Link Asset Services.
-Extreme market movements may result in downgrade of an institution or removal from the Council's lending list. - 12.6 Sole reliance will not be placed on the use of this external service.
-In addition this Council will also use market data and market information, information on any external support for banks to help support its decision making process
+Extreme market movements may result in downgrade of an institution or removal from the Council's lending list. - 11.5 Sole reliance will not be placed on the use of this external service.
+The Council will also use market data and information and shared intelligence from sector bodies/peer authorities to help support its decision making process.